-Let us take the simple example of oxidation of ferric ion by ceric ions in the presence of dilute H2SO4.
+Let us take the simple equations of a redox reaction, oxidation of ferric ion by ceric ion, or reduction of ceric ions by ferric ion in the presence of dilute H2SO4.

 Ce+4 + Fe+2 ⇄ Ce+3 + Fe+3